mParticle/mparticle-android-sdk/.github/PULL_REQUEST_TEMPLATE.md

 - {provide a thorough description of the changes}

 ## Testing Plan
+- [ ] Was this tested locally?
+If not, explain why.
-- {explain how this has been tested, and what additional testing should be done}
+- {explain how this has been tested, and what, if any, additional testing should be done}

-## Reference Issue
+## Reference Issue (For mParticle employees only.
+Ignore if you are an outside contributor)
 - Closes https://go.mparticle.com/work/REPLACEME